Jiangsu.NET Nanjing

 Notable natives, born, grown or lived in Zhenjiang, could be classified into two categories: historically famous and well-known in contemporary history, including statesmen, scientists, educators, painters, poets, celebrities, generals, calligraphers, and more.

-Danyang City under the jurisdiction of Zhenjiang, is the birthplace for two emperors and one king in Chinese history, including the founder emperor of the South Dynasty, Xu Daocheng (427– 482 A.D.), the founder of the Liang Dynasty, Xu Yan (464 – 549 A.D.), and the King of Wu in the Three Kingdons Period (190-280 A.D.), Sun Quan (182-252 A.D.).
+Actually, Danyang is the real birthplace for two emperors and a king in Chinese history that might be otherwise mentioned for Zhenjiang in additional sources.
+The three historical rulers were the founder emperor of the South Dynasty, Xu Daocheng (427– 482 A.D.), the founder of the Liang Dynasty, Xu Yan (464 – 549 A.D.), and the King of Wu in the Three Kingdons Period (190-280 A.D.), Sun Quan (182-252 A.D.).

-Pearl S. Buck, one of the most distinguished notables, lived in Zhenjiang till her 15 years of age.
-Pearl was an American native and was born in Hillsboro, West Virginia.
+Pearl S. Buck, one of the most famed notables, lived in Zhenjiang till her 15 years of age.
+Pearl was American and was born in Hillsboro, West Virginia.
 Her family was a Southern Presbyterian missionary and the family was sent to Zhenjiang in 1892 when Pearl was 3 months old.
 She was raised in Zhenjiang and was tutored by a local scholar Mr. Kung and was taught English as a second language by her mother and tutor.
 After she was back from China, Buck spent thirty-eight years in Pennsylvania, raising her family, writing and pursuing humanitarian interests.
 She was awarded Pulitzer Prize in 1932, William Dean Howells Medal in 1935 and Nobel Prize in Literature in 1938.
 She deceased on March 6, 1973 duo to lung cancer.

-In contemporary republic history, there are total six academicians were born in Zhenjiang, generals Zhao Shen, Li Jingcheng and Xia Chaodong, educator Liu Shuxiang in the Republic of China, etc.
+In contemporary republic history, there are total six academicians were born in Zhenjiang, generals Zhao Shen, Li Jingcheng and Xia Chaodong, educator Liu Shuxiang in the Republic of China, and more.

 Contact Us

-Advertisement: advertise@jiangsu.net
+Advertisement advertise@jiangsu.net

-Jiangsu.NET, 2006 - 2008
+Jiangsu.NET, 2006 - 2019

 Back to home page